AAx13/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 A class `Rectangle` that defines a rectangle by: (based on `2-rectangle.py`)

 * `print()` and `str()` should print the rectangle with the character `#`:

-        If width or height is equal to 0, return an empty string.

 [3-rectangle.py](../0x08-python-more_classes/3-rectangle.py)